PIMILab/PIMILab.github.io/_pages/home.md

 We are a research group at [University of Pennsylvania](https://www.seas.upenn.edu/) led by [Prof. Nat Trask](https://directory.seas.upenn.edu/nat-trask/).

-We develop machine learning methods grounded in the **structure of physics and mathematics**.
-By combining tools from geometric mechanics, exterior calculus, and variational modeling with modern AI architectures, we create **interpretable** and **reliable** models for complex physical systems.
-Our work spans simulation, model discovery, and data-driven inference across multiscale and multiphysics domains—including energy, climate, fusion, and soft matter—where traditional approaches break down.
-At the core of our mission is a commitment to building **scientifically faithful AI** that advances understanding, not just prediction.
+We develop machine learning methods grounded in the **structure of physics and geometry**.
+By combining tools from geometric mechanics, exterior calculus, and variational modeling with modern AI architectures, we create **interpretable** and **reliable** models for complex physical systems in high-consequence engineering settings.
+Our work spans simulation, scientific discovery, and data-driven inference across multiscale and multiphysics domains including energy, material discovery, fusion, and soft matter.
+Our groups primary focus is on the construction of learning frameworks that encode physical principles **by construction in neural architectures** so that models provide the stability, physical realizability, and performance guarantees that are crucial to traditional modeling and simulation but lacking in contemporary machine learned models.

 **Check our group's [Github](https://github.com/PIMILab)!**

-**We are looking for passionate new PhD students, Postdocs, and Master students to join the team** [(see openings)]({{ site.url }}{{ site.baseurl }}/join) **!**
+**We are looking for creative and mathematically-inclined PhD students, Postdocs, and Master students to join the team** [(see openings)]({{ site.url }}{{ site.baseurl }}/join) **!**

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->